smburdick/graem/wiki/Caeus_V/index.md

 ## Early life

-Caeus is fifth in line of the House of Enizhal following his father Caeus IV.
+Caeus is fifth in line of the House of Enizhal, following his father Caeus IV.
 At only thirty-five during his coronation, he was unprepared for the responsibilities of a monarch.
 He frequently delegated his administrative duties to the council, as he spent most of his days sailing, having